 The Advanced Geophysical Interpretation Centre at Mira Geoscience has completed 3D density contrast, magnetic susceptibility, and conductivity inversion modelling for Geoscience BC.
 This was modelled from airborne gravity, airborne total field magnetic, and airborne EM data respectively.
-The data were collected as part of the Geoscience BC's QUEST Project; a program of regional geochemical and geophysical surveys designed to attract the mineral exploration industry to an under-explored region of British Columbia between Williams Lake and Mackenzie (Geoscience BC QUEST Website).
-The survey area and data blocks are shown in Figure 1.
-The software used for the inversion were the University of British Columbia - Geophysical Inversion facility (UBC-GIF) program suites GRAV3D, MAG3D, and EM1DTM, and Gocad was used for data preparation, model integration, visualisation, and interpretation.
+The data were collected as part of the Geoscience BC's QUEST West Project; a program of regional geophysical surveys designed to attract the mineral exploration industry to an under-explored region of British Columbia (Geoscience BC QUEST Website).
+The survey area and data blocks are shown in Figure 1 and include regional surveys and 6 detailed in-fill surveys.
+The software used for the inversion were the University of British Columbia - Geophysical Inversion facility (UBC-GIF) program suites GRAV3D, MAG3D, and EM1DTM, and Gocad was used for data preparation, inversion management, model integration, visualisation, and interpretation.
+Maxwell was used to develop the plate models.

-Information about the methods employed for the inversion modelling, the geophysical data used, and the data processing are presented in Sections 2, 3, and 4.
+Information about the geophysical data used and the data processing is provided in Section 2.

-Section 5 details the modelling results.
+Section 3 details the modelling methods employed, and Section 4 details the modelling results.
 Regional 3D potential field inversion modelling used a coarse discretization with cells sizes of 2000m x 2000m x 500m in the east, north and vertical directions respectively.
 This was used for separation of a regional signal prior to detailed local inversion.
 Detailed local inversions used a more finely discretized 3D mesh with 500m x 500m x 250m cell dimension.
 The smaller, local inversion cell size is appropriate for the airborne survey data line spacing of 2000 m and 4000 m.